peppy/peppy.github.io/_posts/2022/05/2022-05-07-cycling-across-japan.md

 Our first day was a long one, crossing three of the route's bridges and aiming to get to basically the only accommodation we could find with vacancies on the day.
 I may have forgotten to mention that it was our smart idea to wing accommodation for this part of the journey (surely there would be plenty right?!).
 But we found a very nice cafe/hostel which served some great beer, pizza, fish and chips and more.
 We consumed it all.

+The hostel owner (and chef for the night) may have forgotten our orders more than once, but the amazing food, drinks and vibe more than made up for it!

 DINNER PHOTOS

+LINK TO ACCOMMODATION

 ![shimanami-3.jpg](shimanami-3.jpg)